 Rebuild

 If you want to revamp the application completely, rebuilding is the right modernization strategy.
 It is an approach where you build an app from scratch.
-For example, you can rebuild a cloud-native application rather than just migrate a few components.
+For example, instead of lifting and shifting a legacy app, you might re-develop it as a cloud-native application on platforms like Azure.

 Replace

-It is an approach where you can replace an existing application component with a new one based on advanced technologies.
-For example, you can replace existing services with open-source options and support microservices architecture.
+It is an approach where you can replace an existing application or specific components with a new solution–often a commercial off-the-shelf or open-source product.
+For instance, you might replace a legacy authentication service with a modern, scalable identity management platform that supports microservices architecture.

 #5.
 Standardize engineering practices